 Is Garlic Low FODMAP?
 (And What to Use Instead)

-The good news is that giving up garlic the ingredient doesn't mean giving up garlic flavor.
-There's a well-established workaround, validated by Monash University (the research team that built the low-FODMAP diet).
-This post walks through why garlic is high FODMAP, what that actually means in practice, and the specific substitutes that work.
+The answer is garlic-infused oil, a workaround validated by Monash University (the research team that built the low-FODMAP diet).
+This post covers why garlic is high FODMAP, what that means in practice, and which substitutes work.

 The short answer

 Fresh garlic is high FODMAP.
-Even a single clove is not elimination-phase compliant.
+Even a single clove isn't elimination-phase compliant.

-But garlic-infused oil is low FODMAP and safe on the diet.
-That's the loophole that makes low-FODMAP cooking livable.
+Garlic-infused oil is low FODMAP and safe on the diet.
+It's the workaround most low-FODMAP cooks rely on.

 Why garlic is high FODMAP